 The experts go back and forth over whether Hans Christian Anderson, the beloved writer of such fairy tales as The Little Mermaid and The Ugly Duckling, was autistic or not.
-Most of those who insist that he appeared somewhere on the spectrum are those who are autistic themselves, and therefore can relate to Andersen on a personal level.
-For example, Andersen’s diary describes to great length his many bouts of unrequited love for those who were, quite frankly, unattainable — a common personal experience, say those on the spectrum who can relate.
+Most of those who insist that he appeared somewhere on the autism spectrum are those who are autistic themselves, and therefore can relate to Andersen on a personal level.
+For example, Andersen’s diary describes in great length his many bouts of unrequited love for those who were unattainable — a common personal experience, say those on the spectrum who can relate.
 They also cite the recurring theme of outcast characters in his stories.
 Most never achieve their sought after happy endings.

-Benjamin Banneker was an African-American author, surveyor, naturalist, astronomer, inventor, and farmer who lived as a free man in 18th century America.
-Plenty of contemporary documents refer to Banneker’s “unparalleled brilliance” and “odd methods of behavior,” lending credence to the common idea that Banneker had a high-functioning form of autism.
+Banneker lived as a free man in 18th century America.
+Plenty of contemporary documents refer to Banneker’s “unparalleled brilliance” and “odd methods of behavior,” lending credence to the common idea that Banneker had a high-functioning form of autism spectrum disorder.
 He was known to fixate on certain objects, such as a friend’s watch, until that fixation ultimately led to an experiment or invention of his own.

 Is Hollywood director Tim Burton autistic?
 His long-time partner, Helena Bonham Carter, seems to think so.
 At least, she once speculated that he was “possibly autistic” during an interview.
 While researching an autistic character for a film, Carter claims, she had an “a-ha moment” and realized that much of her research applied to Burton.
 Said Carter, “Autistic people have application and dedication.
 You can say something to Tim when he’s working and he doesn’t hear you.
 But that quality also makes him a fantastic father; he has an amazing sense of humor and imagination.
 He sees things other people won’t see.”

 There are few historical figures as controversial as Lewis Carroll, the author of the children’s classic Alice in Wonderland.
-While some of his behavior, such as continuously seeking out the company of young girls, has made some wonder if the university professor was a pedophile, others use the same information to insist that Carroll was actually autistic.
+Some of his behavior, such as continuously seeking out the company of young girls, has made some wonder if the university professor was a pedophile.
+Others use the same information to insist that Carroll was actually autistic.
 After all, Carroll lived in a different time and place, with far different social customs than what we are used to today.
 He was also known to be a poor communicator, and therefore likely found interacting with children much easier.
 His difficulty with communication was exacerbated by a severe stammer.
-Finally, Carroll showed great mathematical ability and even considered himself to be a minor inventor, both common characteristics of those on the spectrum.
+Finally, Carroll showed great mathematical ability and even considered himself to be a minor inventor, both common characteristics of those on the autism spectrum.

 Trinity College professor Michael Fitzgerald, a leading psychiatrist, researched and published a paper concluding that Charles Darwin had Asperger’s Syndrome.
 There are records from Darwin’s childhood that state he was a very quiet and isolated child, who avoided interaction with others as much as he could.
 Like so many others with Asperger’s, he sought alternative ways of communicating, such as writing letters.
 He had fixations with certain topics like chemistry, but was a very visual thinker — all traits of someone on the autism spectrum.